 Currently, I am researching into adaptive software prediction.
 Software prediction tasks are of strategic importance for software developing companies.
 An example of such task is software effort estimation.
 Overestimations may result in a company loosing contracts or wasting resources, whereas underestimations may result in poor quality, delayed or unfinished software systems.
 Most software prediction research neglects the fact that software prediction tasks operate in online changing environments.
 Models are typically trained on a set of projects and evaluated on another set of projects, without considering whether the training projects were really available before the testing projects.
 Besides possibly leading to incorrect conclusions, this results in inflexible prediction approaches that become obsolete with time.
 I am currently investigating the type of changes suffered by software prediction tasks and proposing new approaches to quickly adapt to these changes.

-I have recently published the following paper at PROMISE'2012:
+I have published the following paper on this topic at PROMISE'2012:

 Can Cross-company Data Improve Performance in Software Effort Estimation?